dylanwalsh117/Online-Shopping-Firebase/README.md

 Online clothing store, with real-time database and email/password authetication using firebase.
-Inlcuding functional shopping cart which stores information.
+Inlcuding functional shopping cart which stores information and calculates total price of items.